nodesource/nsolid/doc/api/intl.md

 and more details on ICU data in general.

-The [full-icu][] npm module can greatly simplify ICU data installation by detecting the ICU version of the running `node` executable and downloading the appropriate data file.
+The [full-icu][] npm module can greatly simplify ICU data installation by detecting the ICU version of the running `nsolid` executable and downloading the appropriate data file.
 After installing the module through `npm i full-icu`, the data file will be available at `./node_modules/full-icu`.
 This path can be then passed either to `NODE_ICU_DATA` or `--icu-data-dir` as shown above to